-28 July 2022 - On 13 July 2022, the Dutch government published changes to the application of the exemption method for directors' fees of statutory directors and supervisory directors abroad.
+7 April 2023 - The Dutch government published changes to the application of the exemption method for directors' fees of statutory directors and supervisory directors abroad.

 The board members’ remuneration is actually subject to taxation in the foreign country;

-and in the foreign country there is no more favorable regime for such income than for a standard employment income.
+and in the foreign country there isn’t a more favourable regime for such income than for a standard employment income.

 The exemption method consists of a reduction of the Dutch personal income tax due.
 In short, the reduction is calculated as follows: